Phyllis Resnick, Executive Director and Lead Economist

-Phyllis Resnick is lead economist for the Colorado Futures Center at Colorado State University.
+Phyllis Resnick is Executive Director and Lead Economist for the Colorado Futures Center at Colorado State University.
 In addition, she is an independent consultant with a practice that focuses on economic forecasting, revenue and fiscal sustainability studies for state and local governments, and economic impact studies.
 Her current and past clients include the Governor’s Office of State Planning and Budgeting, the region’s metropolitan planning organizations, many of Colorado’s municipal governments, and the State of Hawaii.

 Resnick completed her master’s and doctoral degrees at the CU-Boulder and CU-Denver respectively, and her research explored the effect of tax and expenditure limitations on tax reform efforts in the states.

 - Local Tax Policy

 - Long Term Forecasting